sourcegraph/handbook/content/direction/code-graph/index.md

 # Code Graph

-The Code Graph organization comprises teams working on search, insights, code intelligence, and batch changes, and this page describes the overarching mission and strategy that ties them together.
-Each one also has an individual direction page, indexed from our [direction home page](../index.md#code-graph), that describes what they are working on and why in more detail.
+Code Graph comprises teams working on [Search](./search/index.md), [Code Insights](./code-insights/index.md), [Code Intelligence](./code-intelligence/index.md), and [Batch Changes](./batch-changes/index.md).
+This page describes the overarching mission and strategy that ties them together, and each linked team also provides a detailed direction page with where they are headed next and why.
+There is also a whole-company [Sourcegraph direction](../index.md) available.

 ## Mission